ILyaKN1979/Starbucks_Project/README.md

 pandas, numpy, math, json, matplotlib, seaborn, sklearn

 ## Medium Blog Post
 I wrote report-Starbucks project.pdf instead of the blog; I hope it works!

+## Licensing, Authors, Acknowledgements

+Must give credit to Udacity and Starbucks for providing data.
+You can find the Licensing for the data and other descriptive information at Udacity.
+Otherwise, feel free to use the code here as you would like!